A new proof of gluing formula for analytic torsion forms: Introduction

 It was conjectured that R-torsion and Ray-Singer torsion can be extended to invariants of a $C^\infty$ fibration $\pi: M \rightarrow S$ of closed fiber $Z$, associated with a flat complex vector bundle $F\to M$ \cite{wagoner1976diffeomorphisms}.
 Bismut and Lott \cite{bismut1995flat} then construct analytic torsion forms (BL-torsion), which are even forms on $S$.
 Igusa, motivated by the work of Bismut and Lott, developed the Igusa-Klein torsion, a higher topological torsion (IK-torsion) \cite{igusa2002higher}.
 As an application of IK-torsion, Goette, Igusa, and Williams \cite{goette2014exotic1,goette2014exotic} uncover fiber bundles' exotic smooth structure.
 Then it becomes a natural and significant question to investigate the connection between these higher torsion invariants.
 Under the assumption that there exists a fiberwise Morse function \cite{bismut2001families, goette2001morse}, Bismut and Goette established a higher version of the Cheeger-M\"uller/Bismut-Zhang theorem.
 Lastly, an interesting relation between the Bismut-Freed connection and analytic torsion forms was observed by Dai and Zhang \cite{DaiZhang}.

 Higher torsion invariants were axiomatized by Igusa \cite{igusa2008axioms}, and Igusa showed that IK-torsion complies with his axioms.
-His axiomatization consists of two axioms: the axiom of additivity and the axiom of transfer.
+Two of Igusa's axioms are the additivity axiom and the transfer axiom.
 And any higher torsion invariant that satisfies Igusa's axioms is simply a linear combination of IK-torsion and the higher Miller-Morita-Mumford class \cite{morita1987characteristic,mumford1983towards, miller1986homology}.
 BL-torsion is proven to satisfy the transfer axiom thanks to the work of Ma \cite{ma1999functoriality}.
-Recently, Puchol-Zhang-Zhu \cite{puchol2020adiabatic} established the additivity of BL-torsion (gluing formula).
-In this paper, a different, considerably less complicated proof of the gluing formula is given.
+At a conference\footnote{Smooth Fibre Bundles and Higher Torsion Invariants, http://www.uni-math.gwdg.de/wm03/, G\"ottingen, 2003} on higher torsion invariants in 2003, the gluing formula of analytic torsion forms was posed as an open problem.
+A gluing formula for analytic torsion forms was recently established by Puchol-Zhang-Zhu in \cite{puchol2020adiabatic}.
+Using \cite{ma1999functoriality,puchol2020adiabatic} and Igusa's axiom of higher torsion invariants, Puchol-Zhang-Zhu were able to prove the higher Cheeger-M\"uller theorem for trivial bundles in \cite{puchol2021comparison}.
+This paper presents a different and considerably less complicated proof of the gluing formula in the hope that this will offer insight into the study of higher Cheeger-M\"uller theorem for general flat bundles.

 Let's assume that $N\subset M$ is a hypersurface that fiberwisely divides $Z$ into two parts, $Z_1$ and $Z_2$, and that it also divides $M$ into two pieces, $M_1$ and $M_2$.
 In this paper, we prove a gluing formula using the Witten deformation for non-Morse functions.
 We choose a family of smooth functions $p_T$ where $\lim_{T\to\infty}p_T$ contains critical loci $M_1$ and $M_2$ with ``Morse indices" $0$ and $1$ respectively.
 Assuming $T$ varies from $0$ to $\infty$, we may adopt the philosophy of Witten deformation to see the relationship between the analytic torsion forms on $M$ and analytic torsion forms on the two components above.

-By exploring Witten deformation for non-Morse functions, this paper tries to give light on how to establish the family version of Cheeger-M\"uller theorem for general flat bundles.\ \\
+Lastly, it is worth mentioning that Puchol-Zhang-Zhu in \cite{puchol2020adiabatic} constructed a similar family of non-Morse functions to ensure that their two parametrized Laplacian operators have a uniform spectral gap near 0 when the adiabatic limit is applied. \ \\

 {\em Acknowledgment: The author is appreciative of Professor Xianzhe Dai's consistently stimulating conversation and encouragement.
 The author also appreciates the insightful discussion with Martin Puchol and Yeping Zhang.}